Hurtz0/CTF/README.md

-al# CTFs I Have Participated In.
+All CTFs I Have Participated In.

 Competition: